 America, after the collapse of the Soviets, became the only nation capable of extending its military power anywhere on the planet.
 Its massive spending on its military accounts for 41% of the world total!
 China is a very distant second with just over 8% of the world's total military spending, with Russia (4%) lagging far behind America.

-Despite its superiority, could America FALL as a world power like the Babylonians, Persians, Romans, Spanish or British?
-Even more striking, could it NOW be in a state of decline leading to its ultimate COLLAPSE?
-Glubb Pasha, in his book "The Fate of Empires," writes that world powers throughout history experience many similar cultural developments and life cycles in terms of their birth, expansion, rise to power, maturity and decline.
-In general, these seven stages in terms of "ages" are Pioneers, Conquests, Commerce, Affluence, Intellect, Decadence and the final stage or age of Decline and ultimate Collapse.
+Glubb Pasha, in his book "The Fate of Empires," writes that world powers like America experience many similar cultural developments and life cycles in terms of their birth, expansion, rise to power, maturity and decline.
+In general, these seven stages in terms of "ages" are Pioneers, Conquests, Commerce, Affluence, Intellect, Decadence and the final stage decline.

 In the first few stages of an empire, its pioneers propel it to power as it expands its territory by conquest.
 Later, the materialistic values of business begin to assert their influence in the fourth and fifth stages (or ages) of empire building.
 Instead of acquiring more territory to expand their influence, world empires during this period build up their defensives.
 A good example of this would be China's Great Wall.

 Wealth collected through conquest and investments by the business community make possible institutions of learning such as colleges and schools.
 The intellectual age of empires produces those who start to disbelieve and question the values of those who founded the very empire they live in!

 Over time the elites of society and the people in general reject their founder's self-sacrificing values that helped create the empire.
 Moral decay begins to set in due to the morally corrosive affects of prosperity.
 The empire grows more and more weak, becoming less and less able to combat the destructive forces that work to bring it down.